SEND and Pastoral Care

 Our SENCo, Pauline Adams, the Headteacher, Dieter Cook, or the Deputy Headteacher, Andy Marriott, are also available by appointment.
 They can be contacted by phone or email via the school office.

-Local information, including details of the B&NES Local Offer and Parent Partnership Service, can also be found by clicking on the links below :-
+Local information, including details of the B&NES Local Offer and the Parent Partnership Service, can also be found by clicking on the links below :-

 Complaints about SEND provision will be considered in keeping with the schools' complaints policy .
 Alternatively, you can contact the Parent Partnership Service for support with any aspect of SEND provision.